 Of course, you do not need an air pump in your tank for your aquarium fish to live.
 A vast majority of hobbyists are indifferent to the opinion of adding air pumps, since they already have good filtration systems in their tanks, hence negating the need of installing an extra accessory.

 If you deem the roles I mentioned unfit to have a pump, then it should be left out.
-Moreover, unless you have a piece of aquarium equipment that needs to be driven by a pump to enable it function, there is no need to install an air pump in your aquarium.
+Moreover, unless you have a piece of aquarium equipment that needs to be driven by a pump to enable it to function, there is no need to install an air pump in your aquarium.

 However, if you see that most of the fish starts behave differently, for example, like they are searching for something and head to the surface of the water, it is a sign that your fish do not get enough oxygen.